 Faisal G. Sukhtian.
 Mr. Sukhtian has served as a member of our board of directors since September 2017.
-Mr. Sukhtian has served as a Director of BioLexis since 2011, and an Executive Director of GMS Holdings, a diversified investment company, since 2008.
+Sukhtian is the Executive Director at GMS Holdings, a privately owned diversified investment company.
+Mr. Sukhtian oversees a number of investments within the GMS Holdings portfolio and has served as a director on the company's board since 2008.
+Mr. Sukhtian has extensive experience in operations, strategy development and mergers and acquisitions in the biopharma and life sciences space.
+Mr. Sukhtian has served as a Director of BioLexis Private Limited since 2017.
+He has been the chairman of the board of Genepharm, a leading European B2B pharmaceutical company, since 2019.
+Mr. Sukhtian served as a member of the board of MS Pharma, a leading regional pharmaceutical company focused on the MENA region, since 2011.
+Mr. Sukhtian has served as Vice Chairman of the board of Agri Sciences, an international crop protection company headquartered in Jordan, since 2010.
+Mr. Sukhtian previously served on the boards of Stelis Biopharma, a biotech company based in India, from 2015 to 2021, as well as Alvogen, a global generics company, from 2008 to 2014.
+From 2008 to 2011, and an Mr. Sukhtian served as Executive Director of GMS Holdings, a diversified investment company, since 2008.
 In addition to managing operations of GMS Holdings, Mr. Sukhtian oversees a number of investments within the GMS Holdings portfolio and serves as a director of GMS Holdings' board of directors.
 From 2008 to 2011, Mr. Sukhtian served as Executive Director of Munir Sukhtian International.
 From 2010 to 2011, he served as Managing Director of Agri Sciences Ltd., an agrochemicals manufacturing business based in Turkey.
 Mr. Sukhtian has served as a member of the board of directors of Expert Petroleum, an oilfield services company based in Romania, since 2008, Agri Sciences since 2010, MS Pharma, a leading MENA based branded pharmaceutical generics company, since 2011 and Stelis Biopharma Private Limited, a biotherapeutic and biosimilar developer and manufacturer based in India, since 2015.
 Mr. Sukhtian previously served as a member of the board of directors of Alvogen, a multinational generics pharmaceutical company based in the United States, from 2008 to 2014 and Waterloo Industries, Inc., a manufacturer of tool storage based in the United States, from 2015 to 2017.
 Prior to joining GMS Holdings, Mr. Sukhtian worked at JP Morgan, in New York, where he worked primarily on mergers and acquisitions, debt and equity transactions serving clients in the industrials and transportation industries.
-Mr. Sukhtian received an M.B.A. from Columbia Business School and a B.S. in International Economics from Georgetown University's School of Foreign Service.
-Mr. Sukhtian was initially appointed to fill a vacancy on our board and was designated for such vacancy by BioLexis pursuant to the BioLexis IRA.
+Mr. Sukhtian received an M.B.A. from Columbia Business School and a B.S. in International Economics from Georgetown University's School of Foreign

+Service.
+Mr. Sukhtian was initially appointed to fill a vacancy on the Board, and was designated for such vacancy by BioLexis pursuant to the Investor Rights Agreement by and between our company and BioLexis dated September 11, 2017, as amended from time to time...